top of page

 3: Short Distance Sprints

-Overview - Students run short sprints (40 m to 200 m) from a start line to the finish line while they time themselves or race against others within their ability level.
+Overview - Students run short sprints ranging from 40 to 200 meters from a start line to a finish line, either timing themselves or racing against others at a similar ability level.

 Track and Field Activities in PE: Short Distance Sprints